 The most notable omission is, without question, the Rock.
 If only we had decided on Fab Five as our preferred grouping of greatness instead of Mt.
 Rushmore, we could have serenity, and we could have it now!
 The Rock is much closer to our Rushmore quartet than he is the rest of the contenders.
 His combination of Flair’s flamboyance and Austin’s abrasiveness mesmerized WWE audiences as he blurred the lines of what it means to be a heel or a face.
 The only missing ingredient is longevity.
 He blasted off to superstardom in the summer of 1997, and by 2001 he was already looking to parachute into Hollywood.
 While he never abandoned his wrestling roots, making sporadic appearances over the years and headlining Wrestlemania 28 and 29, his brief run as a full-time wrestler is what inevitably gives The Undertaker claim to the 4th spot.

 Nobody delivered a better promo than “Macho Man” Randy Savage.
 He is quite possibly the most imitated pro wrestler of all-time.
 Everyone has a “Macho Man” impersonation (some even have a matching shirt and socks they like to wear while doing it 😎).
 In an era when Hulk Hogan’s larger-than-life persona overshadowed every other performer in the industry, Savage became a pop culture icon in his own right, carving out one of the most unique characters sports entertainment has ever seen.
-He falls just short of Rushmore status for two reasons: he was never the face of the company—the closest he ever got was when Hogan left to film No Holds Barred—and the twilight of his career was interrupted both by inactivity and misuse by WWF and WCW.
+He falls just short of Rushmore status for two reasons: he was never the face of a major company—the closest he ever got was when Hogan left for a few months to film No Holds Barred in 1988—and the twilight of his career was interrupted both by inactivity and misuse by WWF and WCW.

 Lou Thesz and Bruno Sammartino are old-school legends who were no doubt etched on wrestling’s Rushmore at one time.
 They were kings of a bygone era when the pace was slower than molasses, promo skills were optional, and the territorial set-up regularly produced fresh sets of eyeballs.
 Most importantly, spectators thought what they were seeing was a legitimate competition.
 While both hold a lofty place in wrestling history, it would be a disservice to those who have had to perform in a much less forgiving arena to place either on wrestling’s Rushmore.